The Man of Earth Delegates Program

 If approved by the GTG, the Representative and Master of the Representative’s local body shall be notified of such approval by the GSG and the GSG will then admit the new Representative to the Nomination Panel’s forum.
-The term of a Representative shall be three years.
-Upon approval, the Representative shall make a formal commitment not to advance beyond the Man of Earth Triad for three years, minimum.
+The term of a Representative shall be one year, renewable.
+Upon approval, the Representative shall make a formal commitment not to advance beyond the Man of Earth Triad for one year, minimum.
 Each local body shall be responsible for keeping track of its Representative’s term of office, and shall have the power to recall its Representative at any time for cause (including failure to participate in the business of the Nomination Panel).

 The GTG shall have the power to remove any Representative from the Nomination Panel at any time for failure to remain dues-current.
 The GSG shall have the power to remove any Representative from the Nomination Panel at any time for failure to remain on Good Report.
 Representatives shall have the power to resign from office at any time and for any reason.
 Any such recall, removal or resignation shall be reported to the Executive and to the Master of the Representative’s local body.
 The GSG shall promptly remove all recalled, removed or resigned Representatives from the Nomination Panel’s forum.